Glossary of European Union concepts, acronyms, and jargon: Messina Conference

 The Messina Conference was held in Messina, Italy, in 1955 and discussed the subject of a customs union.
 The conference entrusted Paul-Henri Spaak with the creation of a report that eventually led to the creation of 1957 Treaty of Rome.

 OCT

-Oversees Countries and Territories (OCT), beneficiaries of the European Development Fund (EDF).
+Overseas Countries and Territories (OCT), beneficiaries of the European Development Fund (EDF).

 PSD, PSD2

 An EU Directive, administered by the European Commission (Directorate General Internal Market) to regulate payment services and payment service providers throughout the European Union (EU) and European Economic Area (EEA).

 Rome Treaty

 The Treaties of Rome established the European Economic Community (EEC) and the European Atomic Energy Community (EURATOM) and were signed in Rome on 25 March 1957 by the six founding members: Belgium, France, Italy, Luxembourg, the Netherlands and West Germany.
 They entered into force on 1 January 1958.

 Safeguard Clause

 A rapid reaction measure which can be invoked by a Member State whenever a new member state would fail to live up to its obligations in the areas of the internal market or justice and home affairs.